International Students - FAQs

 A: Students must report their unemployment.
 To report any change of employment or unemployment please follow the steps in Report (Your POST-OPT/STEM OPT) Employment.

-Q: Does the 90-day/150-day unemployment rule still apply for POST-OPT/STEM OPT students?
+Q: Does the 90-day/150-day unemployment rule apply to POST-OPT/STEM OPT students?

 Q. I am currently on OPT but have not found a job yet.
 I am nearing the end of my 90 days on unemployment, but I am unable to leave the United States.
 What should I do?